semrush/intergalactic/website/docs/filter-group/advanced-filters/advanced-filters.md

 ![](static/advanced-filters-dropdown2.png)

-## Counter
+### Counter

-The counter appears after applying the filter.
+The [Counter](/components/counter/counter) appears after applying the filter.
 It shows the number of filters applied within the advanced filters group.

 ![](static/advanced-filter.png)

+### Remove filter button

+Refer to the [FilterTrigger](/components/filter-trigger/filter-trigger#default-filtertrigger) component, as it's used as the trigger in this pattern.

 ## Dropdown or accordion?